peeweek/VFXDoc/docs/textures/sampling.md

 When reading a texture, provided coordinates will help the GPU determine which mip to read depending on the texel/pixel ratio and the view angle.
 Mip-maps are selected automatically to be used using a `tex2D(s,t)` operation.

 Tex2D is the auto-mip function that will read a texture using its sampler s and coordinates t.
 This function is meant to be used in pixel shader only as the rasterization will determine the UV coordinate screen space derivative (how much UV changes from one pixel to its neighbor).
+For more information, see the  [tex2d](#shader-sampling-instructions) section below.

 ##### Texture Array slice Index